Punkoivan/ansible_site/README.md

 # ansible_site
-Ansible role for deploynig site from git, install and config nginx.
+Ansible role for deploynig site from git, installing and config nginx.